Scags/IDA-Source-Symbol-Smasher/README.md

 Running the script presents 2 options: you can read and export data from the current database, or you can import and write data into it.

-Requires PyYAML so you'll need to `pip install pyyaml`.
+~~Requires PyYAML so you'll need to pip install pyyaml~~

+No longer uses PyYAML.
+It instead uses JSON for importing/exporting.

 If you're on a symbol library, you should run it in read mode and export it to a file.
 This file is what is used to import back into a stripped binary.